broadinstitute/gnomad-browser/browser/help/topics/regional-constraint.md

 ### Expected variant count

 We used a depth corrected probability of mutation for each gene to predict the expected variant counts.
-More details can be found in section 4.1 of the supplement in [Lek et al Nature 2016](https://www.nature.com/articles/nature19057) and [Samocha et al bioRxiv 2017](https://www.biorxiv.org/content/early/2017/06/12/148353).
-Expected variants in exons with a median depth < 1 were removed from the total counts.
+More details can be found in the supplement of [Karczewski et al Nature 2020](https://www.nature.com/articles/s41586-020-2308-7).

 ### Identification of missense constrained regions